 The verb is also important because in French, it’s also used to express the passive voice and as an auxiliary verb, like avoir.
 That means that être will be used to help make other verbs in compound tenses.
 This is similar to has/have in English, as in ‘I have seen him’ or ‘he has been there.’

 Of course you’ll probably want to discuss things in more than just the present tense.
-If you want to talk about an ongoing action that has ending, you’ll need l’imparfait (the imperfective).
+If you want to talk about an ongoing action that has ended, you’ll need l’imparfait (the imperfect).
 This is used to refer to continuous events in the past and usually translates to ‘used to’ or was/were.
 Thankfully, in the imparfait, the conjugation of être is much more regular.
-Unlike the present tense, all of these verbs have the same root (ét) and conjugate it like most imperfective verbs.
+Unlike the present tense, all of these verbs have the same root (ét) and conjugate it like most imperfect verbs.

 ‘I used to be a doctor’